A model holds a phone in an old fashioned phone booth in Yosemite National Park. Photographed by Yosemite portrait photographer Thomas North.

 A girl in a green jacket in a phone booth.

-A model poses in the snow with a purple pea coat on.
+Model Lucy Malcolm poses in the snow with a purple pea coat on.
+Photographed by Yosemite portrait photographer Thomas North.

 A red head model in a purple coat in the snow.